top of page

 The work I do with music is a heart-centered endeavor working from a small home,

-with the help of an assistant, and the backing of wonderful musicians who play in concerts and on recordings with me.
 I reside part-time in Salt Lake City, UT where I've lived for many years, and in Harpers Ferry, WV,

 where I look after my mother when I'm not on the road performing.